hl2guide/SettingsForPowerToys/README.md

 # How to Use Settings 🔧

+## FancyZones

-* _FancyZones: adds six additional custom layouts and removes all "space around zones"_
+Adds additional custom layouts and removes all "space around zones".

+8 Custom layouts added:
+1. 2 Rows
+2. 2 Columns
+3. Left Priority Grid
+4. Right Priority Grid
+5. Canvas Overlap
+6. 2 Rows and 2 Columns
+7. Left Priority Stack
+8. Right Priority Stack

-    * Currently __FancyZones__ is more functional and easier to use than Windows 11's window manager
+_Currently __FancyZones__ is more functional and easier to use than Windows 11's window manager_

 ## PowerToys 🪀